Data and Analysis Related to Trump Administration Actions on Immigrant and Refugee Policy

 INTERACTIVE MAPS: U.S. Immigration Population by State and County and Metropolitan Area

-Interested in where refugees live in the U.S.?
+Interested in where immigrants live in the U.S.?
 These maps display the distribution of immigrant populations by state and county, as well as metro area.

 INTERACTIVE MAP: Refugee Admissions by Year and Ceiling